Kayqubad I: Early life

 Kayqubad was the second son of Seljuk Sultan Kaykhusraw, who bestowed upon him at an early age the title malik and the governorship of the important central Anatolian town of Tokat.
 When the sultan died following the battle of Alaşehir in 1211, both Kayqubad and his elder brother Kaykaus struggled for the throne.
 Kayqubad initially garnered some allies among the neighbors of the sultanate: Leo I, the king of Cilician Armenia and Tughrilshah, the brothers' uncle and the independent ruler of Erzurum.
 Most of the emirs, as the powerful landed aristocracy of the sultanate, supported Kaykaus.
 Kayqubad was forced to flee to the fortress at Ankara, where he sought aid from the Turkman tribes of Kastamonu.
 He was soon apprehended and imprisoned by his brother in a fortress in western Anatolia.

 Reign

 Upon his brother Sultan Kaykaus's unexpected death in 1219/1220 Kayqubad was released from captivity and succeeded to the Seljuk throne as its new Sultan.

 The sultanate expanded considerably during the reign of Kayqubad, mostly in the east.

-In the Cilicia Campaign of 1225, Kayqubad subjugated the Kingdom of Armenian Cilicia.
+In the Cilicia Campaign of 1225, Kayqubad reduced the kingdom of Cilician Armenia to a vassal state.

 In 1221/1222 Kayqubad launched a naval attack on Sudak which defeated the combined forces of Rus and Cumans.
 He attacked the Armenian Kingdom of Cilicia in 1221 taking the city of Alanya from its governor, Kir Fard.

 Sultan Kayqubad I (r.1220–1237) or a notable of his court, seated in Turkic style and holding a flower, symbol of eternal life.
 Kubadabad Palace, late 1220s.
+(Note: "Kubadabad tiles consist of panels of figural tiles linked by cruciform tiles decorated with arabesques.
+The figural tiles are decorated with figures of the sultan, harem women, courtiers and servants.
+However, the most interesting figures are the various animals related to hunting and the imaginary or magical animals.
+Such creatures as the sphinx, siren, single and double-headed eagles, single and paired peacocks, paired birds flanking the tree of life and dragon create a magical world of the imagination.
+They are all symbolic representations of the rich figural world of the Seljuks.
+Animals related to hunting, such as the fox, hare, wolf, mountain goat, wild ass, bear, lion, falcon, hawk and antelope are in widely varying and highly artistic compositions.")
+(Note: "Usually made in the underglaze technique, the star tiles contain an extremely rich figural design, depicting the sultan, the elite of the palace and animals of the hunt as well as imaginary or so-called 'fabulous' animals.
+(See figural reliefs and sculptures, p.
+171.)
+The sultan and the palace notables, including in some cases the palace women, are shown sitting cross-legged in the Turkish tradition.
+In most cases, the figures hold in their hands a symbol representing eternal life-a pomegranate or opium branch or an astrological symbol like the fish.
+It is interesting to note the parallels with the same motifs in Anatolian Seljuk architecture.")